What’s the Difference Between Atopic Dermatitis and Contact Dermatitis?

 What is contact dermatitis?

+Contact dermatitis happens when the skin touches irritating substances.
+Unlike atopic dermatitis, contact dermatitis is not linked with genetics and isn’t associated with other conditions like hay fever and asthma.
+It is an immune-mediated skin rash that occurs at the site of contact with an irritant or allergen, causing the skin to be inflamed, itchy and red.
 The signs and symptoms of contact dermatitis may appear similar to those of atopic dermatitis, such as itchiness, irritated dry skin, redness, burning or swelling, and blisters that may crust over.

-How can I manage my child’s dermatitis flare ups?
+How can I manage my child’s dermatitis flare-ups?

-Knowing what can trigger your child’s eczema helps to manage flare ups.
 If your child has contact dermatitis, make sure to avoid substances that cause a reaction.
-You can keep a record of products that trigger your child’s eczema so your more confidant of what the triggers could be, as well as reading labels of products to make sure it doesn’t contain ingredients that might cause flare ups.
+You can keep a record of products that trigger your child’s eczema so you are more confident of what the triggers could be, as well as read the labels of products to ensure they don’t contain ingredients that might cause flare-ups.

 Disclaimer: Information provided is of a general nature only, and you should always consult your medical professional.